NMCSD hosts Thanksgiving Special Meal

 |0

-This work, NMCSD hosts Thanksgiving Special Meal [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NMCSD hosts Thanksgiving Special Meal, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.